For ETF Investors, The Details Matter

 Consider the following six ETFs that offer exposure to large cap U.S. equities.
 While the composition of all ETFs isn’t identical, the overlap between these funds is considerable (in some cases, such as RSP / SPY / RWL, the underlying holdings are identical).
 But the returns generated by these funds in 2010 were very, very different:

-The delta between RSP and SPY–more than 600 basis points–demonstrates the importance of weighting methodologies.
+The delta between RSP and SPY–almost 200 basis points–demonstrates the importance of weighting methodologies.
 Both funds invest in the stocks that make up the S&P 500; SPY weights according to market capitalization, while RSP gives an equal weighting to each component.
 That may seem like a relatively minor distinction, but it translates into a considerable difference in return [see More Thoughts On Equal Weighting].

-It should be noted that the above table reflects results for a relatively short period of time (one year).
+It should be noted that the above table reflects results for a relatively short period of time (almost six months).
 While it isn’t safe to assume that equal weighting will always outperform cap weighting or that earnings-weighting will always be a laggard, it is fair to conclude that the weighting methodology employed can have a significant impact on return.

 2. Style vs. Pure Style